adinetech/adinetech/README.md

 I’m a tech generalist with a deep interest in decentralization, open-source systems, and community-led innovation.
 At Mysterium Network, I lead global community growth and ecosystem engagement for a decentralized network that handles 2.8+ petabytes of monthly traffic and supports over 65,000 node providers worldwide.

-I joined Mysterium in 2021 as a Community Manager, building structured support workflows and responding to thousands of real user queries across Discord, Telegram, and Intercom.
-In 2025, I stepped into a leadership role, driving our global community strategy, product feedback loops, and ecosystem outreach.

 Previously, I co-founded **Greentreeteam**, a small open-source collective focused on projects around accessibility, education, and automation.

 ## 🧠 Areas of Focus

 - Web3 ecosystem strategy and community architecture
 - Support ops at scale (Discord, Telegram, Intercom)
-- Community <> Product feedback pipelines
 - DePIN, dVPN, and decentralized infrastructure
 - Self-hosting & backend basics (Node, Docker etc)